Deploying Grafana to Kubernetes

 kubectl expose deployment grafana --type=LoadBalancer --port=80 --target-port=3000 --protocol=TCP

 3000 is the default HTTP port that Grafana listens to if you haven't set up a custom configuration.
-For the sake of simplicity, we are going to map this internal port to the external port 80 using TCP.
+For simplicity's sake, we will map this internal port to the external port 80 using TCP.
 The load balancer creation may take a few minutes.
 To verify that the deployment was exposed, type the following:

 kubectl get service grafana